barumau/pandunia/english/jumle.md

 Word List
 ----------

 All words of Pandunia are loan words from other languages that are spoken around the world.
 Probably you can recognize many Pandunia words from English and other languages that you may know.
 Usually one Pandunia word is shared by many languages.
-For example **mama** and **papa** are known in hundreds of languages.
+For example **ma** and **pa** are known in hundreds of languages.
 However, only one source word is included in this word list as an example.

 **ama** but <small>(Turkish _ama_)</small>